blackrose9/didactic-writer/README.md

 /* coming soon */

 ### To-Do
-* Make the site look nice (all pages)
+* Make the site look nice (all pages).
-* Add pagination to the articles page
+* Add pagination to the articles page.
-* Update Links page
+* Add PostDetails page so it doesn't redirect to Blogger.